Session 9: LLM introduction

 - Supervised Fine-Tuning (SFT): Aligning models to conversational data.

-- Reward Modeling (RM): Learning from human feedback.
+- Reward Modeling (RM) & PPO: Learning from and optimizing for human feedback.

 - Limitations without RLHF: Overfitting and bias risks.